anneumann1/CorrelCon21/README.md

 # CorrelCon21: Introduction to Spatial Analysis with R
+### by Jasmin Classen and Andreas Neumann

 This is the repository containing code and data used in the hands-on session "Introduction to Spatial Analysis with R" during the CorrelCon 2021 on November 13th, 2021.